PouriaAzadehR/Hand-Digit-Recognition/README.md

 data/mnist_png/: The directory containing the MNIST dataset in PNG format.
 How It Works
 Data Loading
-Images and labels are loaded from the MNIST dataset stored as PNG images using OpenCV.
-The images are converted into NumPy arrays.

 python
 Copy code
 # Load images and labels